Intervention/docs/image/v3/introduction/frameworks.md

 composer require intervention/image-laravel
 ```

+### Application-wide Configuration

+The extension comes with a global configuration file that is recognized by
+Laravel.
+It is therefore possible to store the settings for Intervention Image
+once centrally and not have to define them individually each time you call the
+image manager.

-Next, add the configuration files to your application using the `vendor:publish` command:
+The configuration file can be copied to the application with the following command.

 ```bash
 php artisan vendor:publish --provider="Intervention\Image\Laravel\ServiceProvider"
 ```

-This command will publish the configuration file `image.php` to your `app/config`
+This command will publish the configuration file `config/image.php`.
+Here you
-directory.
-In this file you can set the desired driver for Intervention Image.
+can set the desired driver and its configuration options for Intervention
-By default the library is configured to use GD library for image processing.
+Image.
+By default the library is configured to use GD library for image
+processing.

 The configuration files looks like this.